 This course is designed for orthopedists and orthopedic surgeons.

-At the conclusion of this activity, attendees should be able to:
+At the conclusion of this activity, attendees should be better able to:

 - Review and critique current treatment options (arthroscopic and open) for sports-related and knee, shoulder and elbow injuries.

 - Examine current approaches to patellofemoral, meniscal and articular cartilage surgery.

 - Examine how new practice management services and approaches integrated into the daily office flow can better serve patients.